Identify relevant keywords and integrate them into your site to improve your search engine ranking.

 - Relevance - Avoid keywords that don't relate to your site or have very low search volume.

 - Current keywords - If your site is already established, you may want to keep keywords that are already performing well.
-You can see these in the Google Search Keywords and Other Search Keywords panels.
+You can find these in the Search Keywords panel.

 - Your company name - If your company doesn't rank well when you search for it by name, you may need to make that keyword a priority.

-Tip: If you aren't sure how many keywords to focus on, a list of three head and seven long-tail keywords is a good place to start.
+Tip: If you aren't sure how many keywords to focus on, start with a list of three head and seven long-tail keywords.

 Step 3 - Add keywords to your site